A Bayesian Network View on Acoustic Model-Based Techniques for Robust Speech Recognition: Examples

 where $\h$ and $\balpha$ are deterministic parameters modeling short convolutive distortion and the weighting of the reverberation tail, respectively.
-Thus, each summand in (\ref{eqn:hmm}) becomes:
+Thus, each summand in (\ref{eqn:hmm}) becomes

-with the Bayesian network of Fig.~\ref{fig:taki}.
-It seems interesting to note that (\ref{eqn:takiguchi}) can be analytically evaluated as $\y_{n-1}$ is observed and, thus, (\ref{eqn:takiguchi}) represents a non-linear mapping $f(\cdot)$ of one random vector $\x_n$: $\y_n = f(\x_n)$ with
+with the Bayesian network of Figure~\ref{fig:taki}.
+It seems interesting to note that (\ref{eqn:takiguchi}) can be analytically evaluated as $\y_{n-1}$ is observed and, thus, (\ref{eqn:takiguchi}) represents a nonlinear mapping $f(\cdot)$ of one random vector $\x_n$: $\y_n = f(\x_n)$ with